placidanomaly/HPPrimeSightReduction/README.md

 ![LOP Equation](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output3.png)

 14. Once you've entered 2 or more sights in different LOP registers, you can view the LOPs on a graph: run the **Sight Reduction** program and select **PLOT LOPs**.
-A line of position will be plotted for each LOP defined in the **SIGHT** program.
-The calculator functions can then be used to calculate the intersection of LOPs, etc., and the cursor can be used to find the centroid of the "cocked hat" to make a fix.
+This will open the calculator's Function app and a line of position will be plotted for each LOP defined in the **SIGHT** program.
+The calculator functions can then be used to calculate the intersection of LOPs, etc., and the cursor can be used to manually find the centroid or some other position in the "cocked hat" to make a fix.

 ![Sample LOP plot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/plot_lop.png)